8x8c/win-sha3/readme.md

 # SHA3-512 Hash Generator

-This is a simple GUI application built with Rust that allows you to generate SHA3-512 hashes from any input text.
+This is a simple windows GUI application built with Rust that allows you to generate SHA3-512 hashes from any input text.
 The application uses the `native-windows-gui` crate for the graphical interface and the `sha3` crate for hash generation.

 ## Features